 For those software vendors working to achieve FedRAMP compliance, the company that can get to market and seize new business the fastest — with the right software — wins.
 The right software for federal buyers doesn’t just need to be fully functional, it also needs to be secure and compliant with the complex and comprehensive FedRAMP standards and regulations.

-As cloud-based software vendors work to ensure that they’ll be in a position to be considered for Federal 2021 bids and Request for Proposals (RFPs), time-to-market and time-to-revenue matter.
+As cloud-based software vendors work to ensure that they’ll be in a position to be considered for Federal 2021 bids and request for proposals (RFPs), time-to-market and time-to-revenue matter.
 They matter A LOT.
 The cost of delay in taking too long to achieve FedRAMP certification and authority to operate (ATO) is the difference between seizing new business growth opportunities or losing those business growth opportunities.

 This is where many enterprises fall short when moving software applications to the government cloud on AWS or Azure in order to seize new public sector business opportunities.
 Many may not realize that when using a legacy consulting services approach, deploying a full set of cloud-based security controls and documenting compliance for FedRAMP Moderate can take 18-24 months or more at a cost of up to $2 million.
-That’s up to two years of costly delays, operational expenses, and lost opportunities to gain new revenue and market share.
+That’s nearly two years of costly delays, operational expenses, and lost opportunities to gain new revenue and market share.

 We recently launched a real-world ROI calculator designed to help customers and prospects gain valuable insight into the time and money they can save on their FedRAMP project with Anitian.
 The calculator gives a realistic overview of the costs, time-to-compliance, potential savings, and incremental revenue opportunities they can achieve when they leverage Anitian’s pre-engineered and automated platform rather than traditional consulting services.
 Note that ROI figures shown represent a typical project for FedRAMP Moderate and certain SLA assumptions and conditions apply.